 Geraniol is a chemical compound in the terpene family.
 Chemical building blocks called isoprenes make up terpenes, and geraniol is what’s called an acyclic monoterpene alcohol.
 Monoterpenoid means that geraniol contains two copies of the building block isoprenes.
 Acyclic means that geraniol does not contain a ring in its chemical structure.

-It’s found in natural plant essential oils that come from plants and fruits like geranium oil, palmarosa oil, Java citronella oil, or rose oil.
+It’s found in plant essential oils that come from plants and fruits like geranium oil, palmarosa oil, Java citronella oil, or rose oil.
 (1)

 How Can Your Brand Use It?